BendingSpoons/katana-swift/README.md

 let root = CounterScreen(props: CounterScreenProps()).makeRoot(store: store)
 ```

-Everytime a new app state is available the store emits an event that is captured by the Root and dispatched down to the tree of UI components.
+Everytime a new app state is available the store dispatches an event that is captured by the Root and dispatched down to the tree of UI components.
 If you want a node to receive updates from the `Store` just declare its `NodeDescription` as `ConnectedNodeDescription` and implement the method `connect` to attach the app `Store` to the component `props`

 ```